dustinpfister/blog_posts/_posts/python-modules.md

 ## 2 - Creating my own module

 Now that I have covered the basic of makign what a script file is often called, it is time to create some basic modules of my own.
+In this section I will be quickly going over a few basic examples of making my own modules in python.
+These modules will be files that just define some functions that can then be used in a script file.
+I will be strting out with some very basic examples, and the maybe move into something that might start to be the very beginings of an actualy project of some kind, however that might still be a bit of a streatch to call it that.

 ### 2.1 - Basic hello world module example